alwaysblank/heartlandacu/appointments.md

 You may pre-pay for multiple treatments by purchasing a 5 or 10 treatment package.
 You will receive a punchcard and simply mark off visits as you go, so you don't have to worry about bringing to correct cash, checkbook, etc.  The 5 treatment package is $125 and the 10 treatment package is $250.
 They are valid for one year from time of purchase.

-Shiatsu sessions are $45-$60 for 45 minutes.
+Shiatsu sessions and Cupping sessions are $45-$60 for 45 minutes.

 Shiatsu+Acupuncture sessions are $65-$80 for 1 hour.

 ## Closing Time

-Walk-ins are accepted during community acupuncture hours until 10 minutes before listed closing time.
-All treatments will be ended by 30 minutes following listed closing time.
+Walk-ins are accepted during community acupuncture hours until 20 minutes before listed closing time.
+All treatments will be ended by 20 minutes following listed closing time.

 ## Cancellations